Sanglorian/orcus/Orcus Monsters - current.md

 > ‡	**No Other Solution** (standard, at-will)
 > +20 vs AC; 3d6+13 damage.
 > ⤢	**Direct Control** (standard, at-will)
-> One skinner makes a basic attack which automatically hits its target.
+> One skinner within 20 squares makes a basic attack which automatically hits its target.
 > **Pulse Sequence** (move, refresh 4, 5, 6)
 > Place one skinner in an adjacent square.
 > **Uplink** (swift, at-will) ● **Stance**
-> When the widow enters this stance it chooses a skinner.
+> When the widow enters this stance it chooses a skinner within 20 squares.
 On its turn, that skinner can (as a swift action) shift one square and make a basic attack.
 The widow can select a new skinner as the target of this stance as a swift action.

 The widow is an advanced skinner that has the capacity to influence if not outright control the skinners around it.
 The widow has very few organic components, sometimes as little as 2%.
 It also doesn’t always completely follow the humanoid form.
 Some have synthetic tentacles while others have multiple legs.
 Individual units have been nicknamed “scorpion,” ”centaur, ” “tarantula,” and “octopus”.